webdev-Julien/Lilja-Tours-v2.0/src/content/daytours__EN/silver-circle.md

     itiItemTitle: "Hvammsvík Hot Springs & Spa",
     itiItemPicSrcMobile: "/pictures/silver-circle/itinerary/hvammsvik-mobile.webp",
     itiItemPicSrcPC: "/pictures/silver-circle/itinerary/hvammsvik-pc.webp",
-    itiItemPicAlt: "People bathing in a fjord's shore",
+    itiItemPicAlt: "Private Tour to the Silver Circle - People bathing in a fjord's shore",
     itiItemPicTitle: "Borgarfjörður, Silver Circle: Hvammsvík",
     itiItemStrings: ["Discover the hot springs of Hvammsvík, a breathtaking retreat on the shores of the stunning Hvalfjörður fjord.
 This unique geothermal haven features several sea-water baths at varying temperatures, offering a truly immersive relaxation experience.", "What sets Hvammsvík apart is its unrivaled panoramic views of the surrounding mountains, creating a serene and picturesque atmosphere.
 For the adventurous, a dip in the refreshingly cold waters of the Atlantic Ocean awaits—a true test of bravery!",